kavindukalinga/Spark-challenge-2023/README.md

-# Ground Cultivating Robot
+# Techsense:
+### An application to provide instruction for farmers who lack knowledge about selecting suitable plants for their land and using fertilisers for their plantation.

 This is the project we, Team **Tech Hawks** presented when participating the **Spark Challenge 2022/23**, organized by the Department of Electronic and Telecommunication Engineering in University of Moratuwa(**SPARK@UoM**) in 2023.

 # Problem description

-## 1primary area of development.
-Food production and preservation.
+### primary area of development : Food production and preservation.

-## Other Supporting areas of development.
+### Other Supporting areas of development.
 ● Environmental conservation and preservation
 ● Power generation and efficiency
 ● Health care improvement

-# The problem statement.
+## The problem statement.
 Farmers waste a lot of resources and money because they are unable to choose the right plants to cultivate on a particular piece of land.
 Food production is diminished as a result, and agricultural sustainability is hampered.
 As a result, a solution is required that can reliably